RohitEffiGO/java-training/README.md

-#This repo is all about core java conecepts and a java project made with Spring boot.
+# This repo is all about core java conecepts and a java project made with Spring boot.<br>
-##The java project is based on Spring boot combining spring security with JWT for stateless authentication.
+### The java project is based on Spring boot combining spring security with JWT for stateless authentication.
 The project provides three API's:

 <table>